Protein is widely regarded as the holy grail of health and fitness, and the most talked-about macronutrient of the bunch.

 Tuna, for example, is 84% pure protein and has the added benefits of Omega-3 fatty acids and a low price point.
 Level up to cod, bass, tilapia, swordfish, and salmon to get even more quality micronutrients and a range of flavor profiles and textures.

-Depending on where you live, fish can be even cheaper than chicken or beef and can be cooked a wide array of techniques involving veggies, noodles, and sauces for a complete meal.
+Depending on where you live, fish can be even cheaper than chicken or beef and can be cooked with a wide array of techniques involving veggies, noodles, and sauces for a complete meal.

-If you are totally opposed to fish on principle, we urge you to try it once more with plenty of seasoning and baked high heat.
 With enough flavor layered on top, you are guaranteed to find something to like about this protein, and the health benefits can’t be understated.

 The next time you’re at a big-box retailer, pick up some frozen fish filets and roast them up on a night that you need a quick protein-packed meal.
 You won’t regret it!